"For God has not given us a spirit of fear and timidity, but of Power, Love, and Self-Discipline." ~2 Timothy 1:7

 I learned quickly that when you are facing death, you don't have time or the desire to play the rejection-letters game, and wait for a traditional publisher to publish your book.
 Rejection is not an option!
 The only way to get your message out there quickly is by self-publishing your work.
 So that's exactly what I decided to do.
 My first book was self-published back in the year 2000.
 It was a collection of reflections on illness, healing, and spiritual awakening.
 I named it "Breakfast with God."

 I have often heard that all of us have a writer within.
 So narrating our stories, our experiences, and thoughts can result in a very powerful and soothing healing therapy.
 I want to share with you some ideas on how you can encourage yourself and others to tap into the power of writing your story in a narrative form.
 There are some great reasons to do it.
 I am convinced of the reasons, because I did it myself.
-I also do one-on-one work with anyone who is interested.
-I offer workshops in Spanish as well.
+I also do one-on-one online work with anyone who is interested.
+I offer online workshops in Spanish as well.

 Perhaps you are already keeping a journal.
 Congratulations!!!
 I believe it is a great therapy.
 Scientists and psychologists have done a great deal of research on the healing power of writing.
 Recently, I found this amazing article by Dr. Pennebaker.
 Read it.
 It is really great!
 Don't hesitate.
 Get things out of your system, and put them on paper or in your computer, even if you are the only one who reads them, it is a powerful weapon against emotional illness.